LRB-IIMCB/ninetails/README.md

 ## Introduction

 **Ninetails** detects and characterises non-adenosine nucleotides embedded within poly(A) tails of Oxford Nanopore sequencing reads.
+It is compatible with both DRS-dedicated **SQK-RNA002** and **SQK-RNA004** chemistries.
+Support for cDNA is under development.

-It currently supports three pipelines:
+Ninetails currently offers three pipelines:

 **WARNING! cDNA pipeline under construction!
 Please do not use it for now!**